-An intensive relationship between temperature and development time was observed in the thermal range studied.
-The range 20-32 was adequate for T.evanscens whereas the 16 c was deleterious (table, 13).
+An intensive relationship between temperature and development time was observed in the thermal studied.
+The range 20-32 was adequate for T. evanescens whereas the 16 was deleterious (Table, 7).

-Similar results were obtained by many authors studying other Trichogramma species (Parra et. al. 1991, 1994).
-The higher parasitization rate was observed at 32 c.
-There also, were a trend of longer life cycles at 70-90% R.H.
-There were no statistical interaction between temperature and relative humidity (table, 13).
-Relative humidity affected mainly parasitoid mortality, which was higher at 70% R.H.
+Similar results were obtained by many authors studying other Trichogramma species (Parra et a;., 1991 & 1994).
+The higher parasitization rate was observed at 32°C. There also, were a trend of longer life cycles at 70.90 % R.H.
+There were no statistical interaction between temperature and relative humidity (Table, 7).
+Relative humidity affected mainly parasitoid mortality, which was higher at 70 % R.H.
 Longevity was longer to some extent, at lower R.H. levels.